First Team Commander Connects With Local Community

 |0

-This work, First Team Commander Connects With Local Community [Image 2 of 2], by SGT Elliot Alagueuzian, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First Team Commander Connects With Local Community, by SGT Elliot Alagueuzian, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT